Persistence of Gaussian stationary processes: a spectral perspective: Introduction

 Moreover, if $w(\lm)$ vanishes on an interval containing $0$, then $\log P_f(N)\lesssim {-N^2}$.
 In this case, if the process is over $\R$ and it satisfies in addition $w(\lm) \ge \lm^{-\eta}$ for some $\eta>0$ and all $|\lm|>1$, then $ \log P_f(N) \le -e^{CN}$. \end{thm}

-In Section \ref{sec: results} we provide results which are more general than Theorem \ref{Thm: main presentable}.
-In particular, we do not require $\rho$ to have density, but rather some \emph{non-trivial absolutely continuous component}.
-The results are then given by \emph{the spectral mass near the origin} $\rho([0, \tfrac 1 N])$.
+In Section \ref{sec: results} we provide results which are more general than Theorem \ref{Thm: main presentable}. {The results are given by \emph{the spectral mass near the origin} $\rho([0, \tfrac 1 N])$.
+We do not require $\rho$ to have density; but rather a \emph{non-trivial absolutely continuous component} for the upper bounds, and \emph{no additional condition at all} for the lower bounds. }

-For measures with a non--vanishing absolutely continuous component, our results prove the \emph{``spectral gap conjecture''} \cite{KK, Sodin}.
+For measures with a non--vanishing absolutely continuous component, our results prove the \emph{``spectral gap conjecture''} \cites{KK, Sodin}.
 This conjecture states that any process whose spectral measure vanishes on an interval around $0$ should have persistence smaller than $e^{-CN^{2}}$.
-Prior to this paper there has not been any rigorous example of a GSP whose persistence decays faster than the order $e^{-C N \log N}$, although it was believed that the lower bound of $e^{-C N^2}$ given by Krishna-Krishnapur in \cite{KK} for processes over $\Z$ should be attainable.
+Prior to this paper there has not been any rigorous example of a GSP whose persistence decays faster than the order $e^{-C N \log N}$, although it was believed that the lower bound of $e^{-C N^2}$ given by Krishna-Krishnapur in~\cite{KK} for processes over $\Z$ should be attainable.
+In a later work, joint with B.~Jaye and F.~Nazarov, we further developed the techniques of the present paper in order to establish the spectral gap conjecture in full generality.
+This result appears in a separate paper \cite{FFJNN}, which concentrates on the case of a spectral gap alone.

-Interestingly, this stochastic result corresponds with the following analytic theorem of Eremenko-Novikov \cite{EN}: The Fourier transform of a measure with a spectral gap has a positive asymototic density of zeroes on the real line.
+Interestingly, our stochastic result regarding a spectral gap corresponds with the following analytic theorem of Eremenko-Novikov \cite{EN}: The Fourier transform of a measure with a spectral gap has a positive asymototic density of zeroes on the real line.
 Roughly speaking, both results reflect the idea that functions with a spectral gap have a strong tendency to oscillate.
 Another result in this flavor was obtained recently by Borichev-Sodin-Weiss \cite{BSW}.
 They showed that any finite-valued stationary process on $\Z$ which has a spectral gap must be periodic, thus giving a probabilistic counterpart to a theorem by Helson (see references within \cite{BSW}).

 One may notice that no matching lower bound is given in Theorem \ref{Thm: main presentable} for the case $\al>0$.
-Over~$\Z$ we give such a matching lower bound (see Corollary \ref{cor: low exp} below), but over $\R$ this is impossible.
+Over~$\Z$ we give such a matching lower bound (see Proposition \ref{cor: low exp} below), but over $\R$ this is impossible.
 This is due to an interesting phenomenon which happens only in continuous time: \emph{When the spectral measure vanishes at $0$, then the heavier is the spectral tail at infinity -- the smaller is the persistence probability.}